Feminism in Greece: In religion

 Religious life is considered a fundamental aspect of life for a significant portion of the Greek population.
 According to a 2005 poll, 81% of Greeks believed that there is a God.
 This percentage made Greece the third highest-ranking country in the European Union for this poll.
 Additionally, the Greek Orthodox faith is recognized as the dominant religion in Greek society.
 In both urban and rural communities, women play an active role in Greek religion and in general women are more avid churchgoers than men.
 The idea of women being more dedicated to their attendance at church is seen across the Mediterranean.

 Despite women's consistency in attending church, tradition (not the official church) restricts women due to their unique physiological processes.
 The tradition that a woman is not allowed to enter the church during her menstrual cycle or for forty days after she has given birth is still observed today; however, it is becoming less common among younger women.
 During these times, women are known to stand outside of the church and listen to the message.
 Traditionally, women occupied the left side of the nave of the Church and men the right side.
 This tradition is fast disappearing, easily noted if one attends Greek Orthodox Church services today.

 In politics

-For many countries, including Greece, the idea of women in politics was until recently a controversial topic.
-The entering of women into the political arena has been very slow.
-Because of this weak representation of women in politics, Greece traditionally ranked at the bottom of the list for women's involvement in the government.
+Greece has traditionally ranked at the bottom of the list for women's involvement in the government.
 Greek women's limited participation in politics suggests that the stereotype of women being better suited for a domestic environment is still widespread in both rural and urban communities.
-However, women have made strides within the past few years, and in the 2004 election a woman named Prof. Helen Louri was appointed as Senior Economic Advisor to the Prime Minister.
-In recent years, the proportion of women in politics has increased rapidly, and as of 2014 there were 21.0% women in parliament.
-In the current 14th term of the Hellenic Parliament, there are 56 female members of Parliament out of the 300 total.
+In 2004 election Prof. Helen Louri was appointed as Senior Economic Advisor to the Prime Minister.
+In 2014 there were 21.0% women in parliament.
+In the current 20th term of the Hellenic Parliament, there are 69 female members of Parliament out of the 300 total.